3urobeat/steam-comment-service-bot/README.md

 **Disclaimer!**
 >I am not responsible and cannot be held liable for any action the operator/user of this bot uses it for.
-If you, the user, download or use this application, you agree that only you are responsible for any action.
+If you, the user, downloads or use this application, you agree that only you are responsible for any action.

 ## Requirements